Please ensure Javascript is enabled for purposes of website accessibility

 Identifying the best investments and investing strategies is only part of your overall financial well-being.
 You’ll also want to periodically review how your finances are structured to ensure that assets are aligned with your goals (retirement accounts, college savings, etc.) and intended beneficiaries (how accounts are titled or what beneficiaries are designated).

-If you already have a trust or estate plan in place, you may want to confirm that real estate and investment accounts are already titled in the name of your trust or titled in a manner consistent with your estate plan.
-Also, any significant life changes (like buying or selling big-ticket items, births or deaths, or changes to your family structure, etc.) should be another prompt to double-check your estate plan.
+If you already have a trust or estate plan in place, you may want to confirm that real estate and investment accounts are already titled in the name of your trust or in a manner consistent with your estate plan.
+Also, any significant life changes (like buying or selling big-ticket items, births or deaths, or changes to your family structure, etc.) should be another impetus to double-check your estate plan.

 Seeing your finances clearly should prompt you to consider both the investing case of the stocks you own and to ask questions like, “Is my estate plan strong enough?” or, “Should I have a trust?”
 If so, you may want to consider the costs associated with living trusts.